Accessory Dwelling Units (ADUs) and Junior Accessory Dwelling Units (JADUs)

 As of January 1, 2019, homeowners who created accessory dwelling units (ADUs) without the required building permits may have the opportunity to bring their ADUs into compliance.
 For ADUs that were constructed without building permits, local building officials now have the option to inspect an ADU and apply the building standards that were in effect at the time the unit was constructed.
 This bill: SB 1226 (Bates), adds Section 17958.12 to the California Health and Safety Code Opens in New Window , and with application of appropriate building codes, may allow issuance of a building permit for the residential unit.

 Webinar : Recent Legislation "Nuts and Bolts"

-Information for cities, counties, other local government bodies, and homeowners interested in adding an accessory dwelling unit to their property.
+Information for cities, counties, other local government bodies, utilities, other interested parties, and homeowners interested in adding an ADU or JADU to their property.